keu/docs/astro/workspace-api-tokens.md

 ## Create a Workspace API token

 You can either create a new Workspace API token or add an existing Organization API token to a Workspace with appropriate permissions.
+You might want to add an Organization API token if your Organization API token only has Organization Member permissions, but you want to grant it Workspace Admin permissions for several Workspaces.

 ### Create a Workspace API token